 Buying a used vehicle has major appeal, as long as you do your homework ahead of time.
 It only takes a few minutes to check the record of a used vehicle based on the VIN number, and the service is free.
 Before you buy a used car, be sure that you know exactly what you’re paying for.

-The team at Bow Valley Insurance is proud to serve our neighbours in Calgary and throughout Alberta with personalized car insurance services from the biggest names in auto insurance.
+The team at Bow Valley Insurance is proud to serve our neighbours in Calgary and throughout Alberta with personalized car insurance services/a> from the biggest names in auto insurance.
 Start shopping today with a free car insurance quote from our experienced team.